EDeanF/DebianInstall/README.md

 ### Hibernate and Suspend

-Hibernate seems to work more reliably than suspend.
+In the past, hibernate seems to work more reliably than suspend.
 Suspend will sometimes freeze system.
 This issue has also been documented [before](https://github.com/systemd/systemd/issues/11810#issuecomment-489727505).